SEPTEMBER 18, 2018 5:06 PM

 The investor service says it is maintaining a stable outlook on the global automotive manufacturing industry, based on its expectations for steady demand across key regions.

 “We expect global light vehicle sales to grow 1.5 percent this year and 1.3 percent in 2019.
 While year-to-date sales support our full-year 2018 forecast, we see greater risks emerging that could hurt sales next year, including ongoing trade and tariff disputes, rising interest rates and higher fuel prices,” Moody’s said in a press release.

 Looking across the regions, auto sales in China are expected to grow 2 percent this year – slowing from 3 percent in 2017 – and 2.5 percent in 2019.

 U.S. light vehicles sales will likely cool in the coming months, Moody says.
-Rising interest rates, higher vehicle prices and the threat of tariffs on auto imports are likely to make consumers consider a used car or delay buying a new one.
+The United States is facing rising interest rates, higher vehicle prices and the threat of tariffs on auto imports.
+As a result, these factors are likely to make consumers consider a used car or delay buying a new one.

 Although U.S. light vehicle sales are expected to fall by 1.2 percent in 2018 and 0.6 percent next year, they will remain strong relative to historical levels and are on track to reach 16.9 million units this year.